dingeldey/falcon_bms_ivc_outsider_patch/README.md

 # README

 ## Howto use
-Place exe in your BMS root folder and run.
+Download exe in releases.
+Then place exe in your BMS root folder and run.